kentoverse/AEM-React/README.md

 ⸻

+### 2. SSSR (Streaming Server-Side Rendering)

+Streaming Server-Side Rendering (SSSR) is an advanced React rendering technique that enables a server to send parts of a page to the client as soon as they are ready, rather than waiting for the entire page to be fully generated.
+This technique improves performance by:

+- **Reducing Time-to-First-Byte (TTFB):** Content is streamed progressively, allowing users to see meaningful content sooner.
+- **Enabling progressive hydration:** Components are rendered and hydrated as they load, improving interactivity.
+- **Utilizing React’s built-in streaming APIs:** `ReactDOMServer.renderToNodeStream()` (pre-React 18) and `renderToPipeableStream()` (React 18+).

 Explaining SSSR
 	1. Start with a high-level definition:
 “Streaming Server-Side Rendering (SSSR) is an advanced React rendering technique where the server streams parts of the page to the client as they become available, instead of waiting for the entire page to be generated.”